Casraw/digibyte-ckpool/README.md

-# DigiByte + CKPool Docker Setup
+# DigiByte CKPool Docker Setup

-This repository contains a Docker-based setup that installs **DigiByte Core** and **ckpool** in a single container.
-It will:

-1. Download, install, and run **DigiByte Core** (either x86_64 or ARM64 build).
+This repository provides a convenient Docker setup combining DigiByte Core, ckpool, PostgreSQL, and the ckstats monitoring dashboard.
+It includes Docker Compose configuration for quick deployment and easy scalability.

+## Features

+- Builds and runs DigiByte Core (x86_64 or ARM64).
-2. Compile **ckpool** from source.
+- Compiles and runs ckpool from source.
-3. Merge both configurations (DigiByte Core & ckpool) via environment variables from `docker-compose.yml`.
-4. Provide a persistent volume to store the DigiByte blockchain data.
+- Persistent storage for DigiByte blockchain data.

-**Note on Storage:**
-- The DigiByte blockchain is **approximately 35.5 GB** in size (this can grow over time).
-- The Docker image built by this repository is roughly **886.98 MB** in size.
-These numbers may vary depending on your configuration and future blockchain growth.
+- PostgreSQL database integration for statistics and monitoring.
+- Web-based monitoring dashboard (ckstats), accessible via `localhost:3000`.

 ---